Axiom Industries

 | ideology | Pragmatic feudalism.
 The Iron Lotus believes in hierarchy, loyalty, and the transactional nature of power.
 They don't pretend the world is fair — they believe it's a jungle and they're the apex predator of their particular stretch of it.
 There's a code of honor, or at least a code of conduct: don't harm civilians who pay their dues, don't kill children, keep your word when dealing with Lotus business.
 Whether this code reflects genuine ethics or just good business practice is a question the Stems would find irrelevant.
 Honor and profit are the same thing when you're the one defining honor. |

-| territory | The Shelf (primary), Old Harbor smuggling routes, and a growing footprint in the Circuit. |
+| territory | the Gray Zone (primary), Old Harbor smuggling routes, and a growing footprint in the Circuit. |

 | methods |